juliuspfadt/juliuspfadt.github.io/index.md

 <img style="float: right;" src="/assets/images/me_bw.png" width="150">

-# About
 Hello.

-I am a postdoctoral researcher currently working with Joris Mulder on relational event modeling at the Department of Methodology and Statistics at Tilburg University.

-In February, I will start working on Bayesian model averaging for structural equation models alongside Eric-Jan Wagenmakers at the University of Amsterdam.
-This opportunity is made possible by a Walter-Benjamin-Grant from the German Research Foundation.
-My collaborators include Quentin F. Gronau (University of Newcastle, AU), Ihnwhi Heo (University of California, Merced), and Morten Moshagen (Ulm University).
+I am a postdoctoral researcher currently working on Bayesian model averaging for structural equation models alongside Eric-Jan Wagenmakers at the University of Amsterdam.
+The position is funded by a Walter-Benjamin-Fellowship from the German Research Foundation (DFG).

-I received my PhD with distinction (summa cum laude) for my thesis titled "The Present and Future of Reliability Analysis: Advances in Theory and Practice".
-You can download the thesis [*here*](https://oparu.uni-ulm.de/xmlui/handle/123456789/49776).

 My professional interest lies with statistical modeling: in particular, developing methods to help researchers learn about unobservable patterns in their data.
 These methods are ideally, but not exclusively, Bayesian.
-My published work has predominantly concentrated on psychometrics, particularly reliability estimation and structural equation modeling.
+So far, my published work has mainly concentrated on psychometrics, particularly reliability estimation and structural equation modeling.

 I strongly believe that science should be accessible to everyone.
 To that end, I strive to publish open-access content whenever possible, and I ensure that the methods I develop are implemented in free and open-source software platforms, such as R and JASP.